 Start here if you’re looking to donate old and used gear because the less distance your gear has to travel and the fewer hands it has to touch, the more direct your impact.
 Most cities have their own local donation programs, so a quick Google search may result in a very unsexy-looking website with a phone number (yes, a phone number!) to call for more info.
 A good rule of thumb: If the place you’re donating to has a rough-looking website, there’s a good chance that more of their money goes directly to helping people rather than marketing.

 Look for a place where the proceeds from sales not only go to the needy, but also programs that directly employ the people who need it most.
 The Salvation Army and Goodwill are oldies and goodies, but as national organizations, they might have more overhead than say a local halfway house with a thrift store.
 But yeah, it might take a little research.

 This is a great choice if you’ve got more technical gear (cycling stuff included) and you’re hoping to maximize the return on your donation.
-Outside Shop has partnered with a local used gear retailer in Oregon, Gear Fix, to receive outdoor gear, repair it, sell it, and donate the proceeds (less shipping and handling) to The Outdoorist Oath—a program designed to help get more people outdoors.
+Our parent company Outside has partnered with a local used gear retailer in Oregon, Gear Fix, to receive outdoor gear, repair it, sell it, and donate the proceeds (less shipping and handling) to The Outdoorist Oath—a program designed to help get more people outdoors.

 Gear Up, Give Back is focused mostly on gear that would be too “specialty” to be sold at a consignment shop at the right price, so think brands like Camelbak, Marmot, Pearl Izumi, Salomon, and more.
 Much like the Patagonia Worn Wear program, they won’t send back unacceptable items, but they do have local partners to channel unneeded gear to.